The International Traveller edit of the best restaurants and bars in Los Angeles.

 Good Aussie boy Curtis Stone’s Beverly Hills eatery Maude (named after his grandmother) is an interesting prospect: it takes one seasonal star ingredient a month to feature, and produces a nine-course set tasting menu in an intimate dining room of only 25 seats.
 Reviews have been glowing.

-The ultimate venue for a power brunch Hollywood-style, when IT stayed at Four Seasons Beverly Hills around the time of the Emmy Awards, there were various nominees, presenters (and a rather loud name-dropping hair stylist) in residence.
+The ultimate venue for a power brunch Hollywood-style, when we stayed at Four Seasons Beverly Hills around the time of the Emmy Awards, there were various nominees, presenters (and a rather loud name-dropping hair stylist) in residence.

 Brunch diners and studio exec types doing deals can choose from a menu that includes waffles dripping with syrup or the signature honey cinnamon granola.

-An airy and light celebrity-laden cafe and providor that does a great granola for breakfast.
+Joan’s on 3rd is an airy and light celebrity-laden cafe and providor that does a great granola for breakfast.